Our Programs

 Is there any program support for students, and for how long can I count on that support?

 Yes.
 12 months program support provided for BCIT POWR 1210 and POWR 1211 by e-mail, fax, and/or telephone.
 Online discussion forums are integrated into the D2L Learning Management System for daily communication.
-Socially distanced assistance during the pandemic is available at BCIT Burnaby campus.
+In person assistance for distance education students is available at the BCIT Burnaby campus.
 Students enrolled in distance education are allowed to visit the Power Engineering Resource Centre and access all available resources.
 Resources include assistance from the tutorial instructors, an extensive library of books, videos and a variety of instructional media.

 12 months program support provided by PanGlobal online for access to end-of-chapter questions; with answer guides, self-assessments, chapter tests, comprehensive Part 1 and Part 2 tests and learning media.

 12 months program support provided by Refrigeration Operator Training Systems.
-Extra tutorial assistance is provided via telephone, e-mail, Skype, Zoom or WhatsApp at no additional charge.
+Extra tutorial assistance is provided via telephone, e-mail, MS Teams, Zoom or WhatsApp at no additional charge.